grant-m-s/AstronomicAL/docs/source/content/tutorials/feature_generation.rst

-      cols = list(df.columns) # all the columns in the dataset generated_features = [] # The list that will keep track of all the new feature names for comb in combs: #loop over all combination tuples new_feature_name = "max(" # start of feature name for i in range(n): # loop over each feature in tuple new_feature_name = new_feature_name + f"{comb[i]}" # add each feature in operation
+      cols = list(df.columns) # all the columns in the dataset generated_features = [] # The list that will keep track of all the new feature names

+      for comb in combs: #loop over all combination tuples

+          # This loop is to create the feature name string for the dataframe
+          new_feature_name = "max(" # start of feature name
+          for i in range(n): # loop over each feature in tuple new_feature_name = new_feature_name + f"{comb[i]}" # add each feature in operation